jordanhunt22/CollegeAuction/README.md

 * User can log-in
 * User can buy an item
 * User can create a listing with pictures/description
+* User can see their buy/sell history
+* User can favorite certain listings
 * A couple of sorting options for complex algorithm
 * Double tap on stream to watch a product (Gesture)
 * User can see the most current bid on an item and see the time remaining on the listing